2025 will bring widespread changes for marketers and advertisers. Here are the marketing and data trends we’ll be watching this year.

 What we recommend:

 Retailers can also benefit from additional data, as most retailers don’t have full access to their customer base.
 They don’t know who is in the aisles and paying with cash vs. who is a loyalty member vs. who is on their website/apps.
-An identity spine can provide access to the full U.S. consumer base, helping retailers amplify their reach.
+A third-party data provider can provide access to the full U.S. consumer base, helping retailers amplify their reach.

 The influence of cloud software is growing.